-21.3 The members of the Doord of Directors Managers have the duty to inform the Deard 0015 05 T 001 F 11 21.3.
-The members of the Board of Directors, YES Legal Representatives, members of Senior Management and other Managers of the company periodically report to the Board of Directors about the direct and indirect relations existing among themselves, or with other entities or structures belonging to the Conglomerate of which the issuer makes part, or with the issuer, suppliers, or with customers, or with any other Stakeholders from which situations of conflict of interest may arise or influence their opinion or vote, thus building a "map of Related-Parties" of Managers.
-Managers have the duty to inform the Board of Directors about the potential conflicts of interest derived from the relationships outlined in the Recommendation, immediately after the situation arises.
+21.3.
+The members of the Board of Directors, Legal Representatives, members of Senior Management and other Managers of the company periodically report to the Board of Directors about the direct and indirect relations existing among themselves, or with other entities or structures belonging to the Conglomerate of which the issuer makes part, or with the issuer, suppliers, or with customers, or with any other Stakeholders from which situations of conflict of interest may arise or influence their opinion or vote, thus building a "map of Related-Parties" of Managers.
+YES Managers have the duty to inform the Board of Directors about the potential conflicts of interest derived from the relationships outlined in the Recommendation, immediately after the situation arises.
 Situations described in this Recommendation constitute potential conflicts of interest, which must be disclosed and treated in accordance with the provisions of the procedure for the management of conflicts of managers.
 2015-11-26 21.4.
-The situations of relevant conflict of YES interest understood as those that would oblige the affected party to refrain from a meeting and/or voting, in which the members of the Board of Directors and other Managers participate, are included in the annual public information posted by the Company on its website.
-The Relevant conflicts of interest of managers are included in the management report, which is presented to the General Meeting of Shareholders and published on the corporate website www.isa.com (Section: Our Company Corporate Report).
+The situations of relevant conflict of interest understood as those that would oblige the affected party to refrain from a meeting and/or voting, in which the members of the Board of Directors and other Managers participate, are included in the annual public information posted by the Company on its website.
+YES The Relevant conflicts of interest of managers are included in the management report, which is presented to the General Meeting of Shareholders and published on the corporate website www.isa.com (Section: Our Company Corporate Report).
 21.5.
-For these purposes, the definition of the YES Related Parties implemented by the company is consistent with the International Accounting Standard N° 24 (IAS 24).
-The procedure for the management of managers' conflicts of interest is included in IAS 24 definitions.
+For these purposes, the definition of the Related Parties implemented by the company is consistent with the International Accounting Standard N° 24 (IAS 24).
+YES The procedure for the management of managers' conflicts of interest is included in IAS 24 definitions.
 2015-03-27 2015-11-26 22.1.
-The company has a policy that defines YES the concrete procedure for the assessment, approval, and disclosure of transactions with Related Parties, including outstanding balances and relationships between them, except for those transactions that have a specific regulation.
-The Good Governance Code sets the general policy for transactions with related parties indicated therein, in the sense that transactions must take place at market prices and conditions and be approved by the Board of Directors in the cases provided for in bylaws.
+The company has a policy that defines the concrete procedure for the assessment, approval, and disclosure of transactions with Related Parties, including outstanding balances and relationships between them, except for those transactions that have a specific regulation.
+YES The Good Governance Code sets the general policy for transactions with related parties indicated therein, in the sense that transactions must take place at market prices and conditions and be approved by the Board of Directors in the cases provided for in bylaws.
 The company strictly comply with the disclosure obligations of such transactions, in accordance with IFRS requirements.
 2001-11-15 2015-03-27

 22.2.
-The Company's policy on transactions YE with related parties addresses the aspects covered by Recommendation 22.2.
-S Numeral 2 of title 6 of the Good Governance Code establishes the policy for transactions with related parties.
+The Company's policy on transactions with related parties addresses the aspects covered by Recommendation 22.2.
+Numeral 2 of title 6 of the Good Governance Code establishes the policy for transactions with related parties.
 The corporate bylaws establish the amounts of the transactions with ISA subordinates requiring approval of the Board of Directors.
 For its disclosure, the company complies with disclosure obligations of such transactions, pursuant to the established at the IFRS.
 22.3.
 The policy provides that own and related recurrent transactions (in the regular course performed under contracts of adhesion), or general framework contracts (whose conditions are perfectly standardized, are applied on a massive scale, and are carried out at market prices, fixed with a general approach by the person who acts as a supplier of the corresponding good or service, and whose individual amount is not relevant for the company), do not require an express authorization by the Board of Directors.
-3 Numeral 2 of title 6 of the Good Governance Code, which establishes the policy for transactions with stakeholders, establishes that such transactions need approval from the Board of Directors, when amounts are higher than the ones established by the Bylaws.
-2016-01-29
+Numeral 2 of title 6 of the Good Governance Code, which establishes the policy for transactions with stakeholders, establishes that such transactions need approval from the Board of Directors, when amounts are higher than the ones established by the Bylaws.